ss271189/Java9/README.md

 1) Private methods in Interface

-   Use :- The main purpose of Private methods in interface is code reusability.
+   Use :- The main purpose of Private methods in interface is code re-usability.
 Private methods can be static or non-static.
 Private methods both static and non-static are not accessible to the implementation class.

 2) Try with Resource Enhancement